tpoisot/CoPhyCha/CoSpec-chapter.md

 it seems that the evolution of larger host ranges is an important point to clarify the coevolutionary consequences on phylogenetic structures.

-Several evidences, however, point to the fact that these events can result in matching phylogenies. @jackson_cophylogenetic_2004 and @de_vienne_when_2007 observed that, as long as parasite acquire new hosts which are phylogenetically related to their current ones, the chances that a co- phylogenetic structure is detected increases.
+Several evidences, however, point to the fact that these events can nonetheless result in matching phylogenies. @jackson_cophylogenetic_2004 and
+@de_vienne_when_2007 observed that, as long as parasite acquire new hosts which are phylogenetically related to their current ones, the chances that a co- phylogenetic structure is detected increases.
 This is especially true if the parasite evolves faster than the host, in which case the host phylogeny serves as a "template" that will guide the parasite diversification.
+This implies that a lot of caution should be paid when infering the sequence of diversification events: even though the phylogenies can be perfectly matching, this can happen in the absence of co-speciation events.

 ## Coevolution can trigger host diversification

 Hosts are selected on their ability to avoid, escape, and resist their parasites.
-This led to an important literature on the selection for "enemy-free" spaces, *i.e.* environments (or combination of traits) in which the host is freed from the selective and demographic pressure of its enemies [@jeffries_enemy_1984].
+This led to an important literature on the selection for "enemy- free" spaces, *i.e.* environments (or combination of traits) in which the host is freed from the selective and demographic pressure of its enemies [@jeffries_enemy_1984]. @brown_role_1995, for example, observed that when a new host plant emerges, gallmakers tend to select preferentially the ancestral one to lay their eggs.

-@bernays_on_1988

-@atsatt_lycaenid_1981

-@brown_role_1995 observed that when a new host plant emerges, gallmakers tend to select preferentially the ancestral one to lay their eggs.
 In this perspective, the fact that the new host is not exploited is not a "failure" to cospeciate, but rather reflects the fact that exploiting the new host will result in a loss of performance for the enemy.
+As previously mentionned, @alizon_multiple_2008 report that host speciation events can happen in the absence of parasite speciation events, if the cost of acquiring the incipient host species is too high.
+In this case, there is no co-speciation.

 The question of diversification through coevolution has been extensively studied using microbial systems in experimental evolution. @buckling_role_2002